imaninaluv/aura-brain/docs/07_FEATURES.md

 - Stats
 - Profile

+Each module has one clearly defined responsibility.

+No feature should attempt to perform another feature's responsibility.

 ---

 # Active Account

-Aura AI operates using one Active Account at a time.
+Aura AI always operates using one Active Account.

 Version 1 supports:

 - Multiple Threads accounts

-Only one Threads account may be active at any given time.
+Only one Threads account may remain active at any given time.

-Switching the Active Account updates every feature automatically.
+Switching the Active Account automatically updates every AI-powered feature throughout the application.

 Affected modules include: